PKompis/BasicFaceRecognition/README.md

 # BasicFaceRecognition

-Basic Face Recognition Application that is using a webcam.
+Basic Face Recognition Application that is using a camera.

-Make sure to check [this](https://github.com/ageitgey/face_recognition/tree/master/examples) for mor examples.
+Make sure to check [this](https://github.com/ageitgey/face_recognition/tree/master/examples) for more examples.

 ## Steps
 1. Install the latest Python3.